jasonscomely/wheatbin/README.md

 - Super simple installation
 - Distributed under [MIT License](LICENSE)

-Wheatbin makes redesign of Kanboard by including the concept for "[Law of the Harvest]".
-You can know our [motivation] for this and also do good harvests!
+Wheatbin is a redesign of Kanboard.
+Wheatbin is project management software that combines Kanban methodology with the [Law of the Harvest].

 See the **installation [instructions]**.